Why should I use a fan shroud?

 Sure, if it helps keep them run cooler, why not.
 We will need a drawing to be sure of the size.

 Can I use a pusher fan and still have a puller fan and fan shroud?

-The core does not know that the air came from the pusher or the open highway.
+The core does not know that the air came from an electric pusher or the open highway.
 So, yes, as long as the air can get through the shroud and out of the engine compartment there should be no problem with a pusher.

 Will a puller fan perform better than a pusher fan?

-CFM is certainly a factor but if you have the room, install a puller fan before a pusher fan.
-Fans a most important and slower speeds and all fans become largely irrelevant at higher speeds.
-Having fan blades, finger guard and motor in front of your heat exchanger (radiator) could disrupt airflow and potentially block air.
+CFM is key but if you have the room, install a puller fan before a pusher fan.
+Fans are most important and slower speeds and all fans become largely irrelevant at higher speeds.
+Having fan blades, finger guards and motor in front of your heat exchanger (radiator) could disrupt airflow and potentially block air.

 Will a electric fan help more than a mechanical fan?

 As much as you can get in the space you have.
-Be wary of the advertised CFM claims of fan companies.
-We use SPAL because they consistently outperform higher rated CFM fans, they use brushless motors, and have a good product with extremely low failure rate.
-We have not found a better fans so we stick with them.
+Be wary of fan companies’ advertised CFM.
+We use SPAL because they consistently outperform higher rated CFM fans so either they are humble, honest or the others guy’s claims just ain’t true.
+Besides that, they use brushless motors and have a good product with extremely low failure rate.
+We have not found a better fans so we continue to stick with them.